venkatvvg/AZ-104-MicrosoftAzureAdministrator-master/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

 >**Note**: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.

 >**Note**:  Don't worry if the lab resources cannot be immediately removed.
 Sometimes resources have dependencies and take a longer time to delete.
 It is a common Administrator task to monitor resource usage, so just periodically review your resources in the Portal to see how the cleanup is going.

 1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

+    >**Note**: If required in your resourse group create a storage container by using 6+2 in the names required.

 1. Remove az104-08-configure_VMSS_disks.ps1 by running the following command: